weitong8591/differentiable_ransac/README.md

 -bm in batch mode, using all the 12 testing scenes defined in utils.py -p probabilities, 0-normalized weights, 1-unnormarlized weights, 2-logits, default=2,
 -topk: whether to get the loss averaged on the topk models or all.
+-sch: 0 - no learning rate scheduler used, 1 use scheduler from lr to eta_min, default=0.
+-eta_min: float, the low bound for lr scheduler.
 ```

 </details>